nackjaylor/formatting_tips-tricks/README.md

 In the `python/` folder you will find a `format_figures.py` module with a `startup_plotting` function to achieve similar defaults.
 Note here that in order to do LaTeX formatting, you will need an installed LaTeX distribution (TeXlive for those on Linux is a great option!).

+Also - the [SciencePlots](https://github.com/garrettj403/SciencePlots) has now supplanted the above code in some of our research workflows - you might also find it very useful in professionally formatting your figures out of the box.

 ### No Screenshots of Figures or Photos of Screens
 As per the title - don't do it.